javerinetan/Visual-Analytics-Project/README.md

 ## Date
 12/12/2022 - 14/2/2022

+## Goals

+Our main objective is to allow users to better understand Singapore's standard of living using data analysis by providing an informed perception to our target audience.

 ## Work Process

+💜 Survey

+- We conducted a comprehensive survey consisting of 10 questions to gain insight into our users' perspectives on Singapore.
+- Each topic selected for the survey included 2-3 questions designed to understand which factors are important to consider when living or working in Singapore.
+- The survey aimed to provide valuable feedback on a range of topics, such as housing, safety, healthcare, and education in Singapore.
+- The survey results would be used to inform our future plans and strategies and to better cater to the needs and preferences of our users.

 🗣️ Interview

-Our main objective is to allow users to better understand Singapore's standard of living using data analysis by providing an informed perception to our target audience.
+To be able to understand our users more in depth, w

 ## Feedback Recieved For Presentation